I am here to make you unforgettable.

 I speak.
 My best audiences are chock-full of professionals—consultants, advisors, creatives—who are challenged every day to create and sell their work.
 I speak about creating and spreading ideas, building a sustainable (read: paying) platform and how to work the way you want.

 I write.
 I write to make you look at things in new ways.
 My cherished moments as a writer are when “ah ha” is in the air.
 Inspiring, practical, occasionally sublime.
 Check out my blog or some of my free stuff.
-Be on the look-out for my upcoming “Be Unforgettable” digital kit.

 My Past Life